 Watch a short video that talks about enabling access reviews.

 This article describes how to create one or more access reviews for group members or application access.

-- Global administrator, User administrator, or Identity Governance administrator to create reviews on groups or applications.
+- Global administrator or Identity Governance administrator to create reviews on groups or applications.

 - Global administrators and Privileged Role administrators can create reviews on role-assignable groups.
-For more information, see Use Azure AD groups to manage role assignments.
+For more information, see Use Microsoft Entra groups to manage role assignments.

 - Microsoft 365 and Security group owner.